-The Washington State Department of Retirement Systems (DRS), a department within the primary government of the state of Washington, prepares a stand-alone annual comprehensive financial report that includes financial statements and required supplementary information for each pension plan.
+The Washington State Department of Retirement Systems (DRS), a department within the primary government of the state of Washington, prepares a stand-alone comprehensive annual financial report (ACFR) that includes financial statements and required supplementary information for each pension plan.
 The pension plan's basic financial statement is accounted for using the accrual basis of accounting.
 The measurement date of the pension plans is June 30.
 Benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.